actionhero/ah-resque-ui/README.md

 ## React

 This project is build using React and contains various components you might want to include into your own project.
-These components can be loaded from `public-src`, ie: `include WorkersList from '/node-modules/ah-resque-ui/public-src/workers.jsx'`
+These components can be loaded from `public-src`, ie: `include WorkersList from '/node-modules/ah-resque-ui/public-src/pages/workers.js'`

 The main point of configuration will be the React client's `baseRoute` which is where you enter in the API server's URL.
 Simply set `this.props.baseRoute` on any component which uses the client and it should be passed down.  `window.location.origin` is the default, but that may not be appropriate for all use cases.

-The client can be assigned a `notify(errorMessage, severity)` to plug into your error reporters for failed requests.

 ## Testing & Developing
 * run `./bin/setup-development PATH_TO_PROJECT` from this project!
 It will create a top-level actionhero project with your development project symlinked in at the directory PATH_TO_PROJECT.  ie: `./bin/setup-development ~/desktop/actionhero-top`